huonw/simple_parallel-jan16/slides.md

 # The Ugly

-The internals, especially around panics (need `std::panic::recover`)
+The internals: performance overhead and especially around panics (need `std::panic::recover`).

 `Iterator` is the only bound, so only action available is `next` and sending elements over channels.
 Can be done more efficiently for some